 My design work at NYC Health + Hospitals focused on creating a single identity for the system, and improving the lives of its patients.

 See examples below:

 NYC Health + Hospitals has incredible communications needs and very few design professionals.
 In order to maintain brand standards throughout the organization, I created templates in Acrobat, Indesign, Powerpoint, and Word that could be used by facility clinicians and staff.
 I also gave periodic design presentations to staff from each facility on subjects including: brand standards, photography, flyers, newsletters, social media posts, and more.

 Presentation to staff: Making Better Flyers

-Annual Reports, Patient Guides, and Other Documents
+Annual Reports, Patient Guides, Event Books, and Other Documents

 As NYC Health + Hospitals has moved from the safety net, default hospital for the uninsured to a player in the competitive market for patients with Medicaid, Medicare, and private insurance, external communications have taken on a greater role.
 Here are a few examples of brochures I made to market NYC Health + Hospitals services and facilities.

 When I started at NYC Health + Hospitals, digital signage and computer screensavers were controlled by the IT departments at each facility.
 I successfully lobbied to take control of all screens and implement targeted publishing by location.
 Some announcements were published in staff only areas, while others were aimed at patients and visitors.